01. The Field Clinic

 Two Mediums

 Whether you operate a Leica M or a Lamy fountain pen, the underlying tradecraft remains identical.
-The objective is to move beyond the reactive scramble for "snapshots" and into the deliberate act of authoring a visual signature.
+The objective is to move beyond a reactive scramble for quick snapshots and focus on the deliberate act of developing your own clear visual voice.

-My protocol ensures that your breakthrough isn’t a lucky accident, but a repeatable professional skill.
-By mastering the structural logic of the city first, we ensure that your art—regardless of the medium—has a definitive foundation to stand on.
+This approach ensures that your breakthrough isn’t a lucky accident, but a repeatable, practical skill.
+By learning to see the underlying architecture of the city first, we ensure that your work—regardless of your chosen medium—has a definitive foundation to stand on.

 See how the Field Clinic is structured below. ↓